Your site has natural clusters; your linking should too

 PDPs → Category pages

-Product detail pages often have strong SEO authority from backlinks and engagement.
-Channel that authority to category pages that need more visibility.
+Product detail pages can accumulate SEO authority from backlinks and engagement.
+Channeling that authority to category pages may help increase their visibility.
 The agent identifies which categories will benefit most.

 Keep clusters isolated